 - examination outcome in a graduate research course

-In accordance with the University of Melbourne Statute the Academic Board is the University’s final appeal body for student grievances and any other matters in accordance with the statutes or regulation.
+In accordance with the University of Melbourne Statute the Academic Board is the University’s final appeal body for student matters in listed in 1 to 7 above.

-The Academic Board Regulation governs student appeals and the Student Appeals to the Academic Board Policy sets out the policy and procedural principles that govern the consideration and hearing of appeals.
+The Academic Board Regulation and the Vice Chancellors Regulation govern student appeals and the Student Appeals Policy sets out the policy and procedural principles that govern the review and hearing of appeals.

 BEFORE SUBMITTING AN APPEAL

 Ensure that you have attempted to resolve the issue and taken the preliminary steps relating to your dispute.

 The Student Union Advocacy Service - an independent service funded by the Student Services and Amenities Fee (SSAF) – can assist you to draft and submit your appeal.